Women creators of genetic 'scissors' win Nobel Prize in Chemistry

 The path from discovery to prize has taken less than a decade - a relatively short period by Nobel standards.

-And, although CRISPR had been widely tipped to win the Chemistry prize, there has also been concern about possible misuse of the technology, for example to create made-to-order ‘designer babies’.
+And, although CRISPR had been tipped to win the Chemistry prize, there has also been concern that the technology could be misused, for example to create made-to-order ‘designer babies’.

 “The enormous power of this technology means that we need to use it with great care,” said Claes Gustafsson, chair of the Nobel Committee for Chemistry.